krisanalfa/docolight/README.md

 Docoflow is a workflow generator.
 You can maintain your own workflow by this library.
 To use Docoflow, you may see this example:

+> **NOTE** Before using Docoflow, you can import the structure of workflow schema in `workflow.sql` file which stored in the root of this repository.

 ### Example to Create A New Workflow

 ```php